-Delisting of an ADR or Termination of an ADR Facility.
+Delisting of ADSs or Termination of ADS Facility

-If an ADR is no longer listed or admitted to trading on a U.S. securities exchange registered under the Exchange Act or included in the OTC Bulletin Board Service operated by FINRA, or if the ADR facility between the Underlying Company and the ADR depositary is terminated for any reason, then, on and after the date that the ADRs are no longer so listed or admitted to trading or the date of such termination, as applicable (the "termination date"), the notes will be deemed to be linked to the common shares of the Underlying Company, and the calculation agent will determine the payment as maturity by reference to such common shares.
-Under such circumstances, the calculation agent may modify any terms of the notes as it deems necessary, in its sole discretion, to ensure an equitable result.
-On and after the termination date, for all purposes, including the determination of the Final Level, the closing price of the Underlying Company's common shares on their primary exchange will be converted to U.S. dollars using such exchange rate as the calculation agent, in its sole discretion, determines to be commercially reasonable.
+If an ADS serving as the applicable Underlying or Basket Equity is no longer listed or admitted to trading on a U.S. securities exchange registered under the Exchange Act nor included in the OTC Bulletin Board Service operated by FINRA, or if the ADS facility between the issuer of the underlying common shares and the ADS depositary is terminated for any reason, then, on and after the date such ADS is no longer so listed or admitted to trading or the date of such termination, as applicable (the "Change Date"), the underlying ADS stock will be deemed to be the applicable Underlying or Basket Equity.
+The Initial Underlying Price will be adjusted by dividing the prior applicable Initial Underlying Price by the number of shares of the underlying ADS stock represented by a single ADS, and the calculation agent will made an appropriate adjustment to the Downside Threshold (if applicable).
+On and after the Change Date, for all purposes, including the determination of the closing price, of the underlying ADS stock, the closing price of the underlying ADS stock will be expressed in U.S. dollars, converted using the applicable exchange rate as described below, unless otherwise specified in the applicable terms supplement.